pesync

 Employee voluntary turnover means significant costs for employers in Saudi Arabia.
 Some of the turnover costs to replace an employee includes a drop in productivity during training, the costs of hiring a new employee, and the slower productivity until the new employee gets up to speed in their new job and drop of work while a position is vacant.

-Staff retention is not as simply as you think.
+Staff retention is not as simple as you think.
 Simply put “Find ‘em and Keep em”.
 Maintaining a stable workforce by reducing employee turnover through flexible workplace policies and employee retention programs also makes good business sense, as it can result in significant cost savings to employers.

 Employee Turnover Cost

-Our survey of 30 companies in the Riyadh area from various sectors ranging from retail, contracting, trading and manufacturing demonstrated that it costs businesses on average 19% of an annual salary to replace an employee.
-For businesses that experience high levels of voluntary turnover, this can add up to represent significant costs.
+Our survey of 30 companies in the Riyadh area from various sectors ranging from retail, contracting, trading and manufacturing demonstrated that it costs businesses on average 19% of their annual salary to replace an employee.
+For businesses that experience high levels of voluntary turnover, this can add up to significant costs.

-Jobs that are complex and require high level of education and specialized training incline to have higher turnover costs.
+Jobs that are complex and require a high level of education and specialized training incline to have higher turnover costs.
 As per the below Figure 1, we reported the “typical” cost of voluntary turnover using the median among all jobs.

 Direct Cost Factors